EQUIPMENT

 Conditions are typically dry and dusty but we’ve seen rain too.
 Pack options and apply regularly.

-As far as packing goes, in the time-honoured tradition of ‘covering all the bases,’ we recommend a little bit of everything.
+As far as variable conditions go, the Karoo showed it all during Edition #1.
+In the time-honoured tradition of ‘covering all the bases,’ we recommend a little bit of everything.
 We hope for clear skies, but we pack for extreme conditions.
-Gravel Burn will have a laundry service, so 7 full sets of kit are unnecessary.
+Nedbank Gravel Burn will have limited laundry packages available as well as handwashing powder, washing lines, and pegs, so 7 full sets of kit are unnecessary.
 Bibshorts, cycling jerseys, gilets, a long-sleeve riding jacket, undershirts, shoes, socks, gloves and eyewear should be among the first items you pack.

 As you know by now, after diligently reading through all the information on our site, service stations are positioned at regular intervals along the route.
 However, the Great Karoo warms up considerably during the day and you’ll need to stay hydrated.
 Riding with two bottles is essential, ideally refilling both at each service station.
 You might also consider a hydration pack.
 They’re so good these days that you’ll hardly notice it.
 Plus you’ll even see the road pros wearing them!